About 360° Filmmaking

 I'm now happily integrating what I've learned over the past 40 years about how to tell stories and enthusiastically learning as I go... learning from the pioneers who've been doing the 360 thing for a few years now.

-I started this blog as a way of sharing what I'm learning because some of this stuff may be valuable to others who are coming along and may be enriched by some of my perspective.
+I started this blog as a way of sharing what I've discovered about creating immersive cinema.
+Some of this information may be valuable to others who are starting down this road and hopefully some of my perspectives are helpful.
 Just paying it forward....